 In the 5th century built a magnificent garden complex that follow the principles of geometry, and hydraulics.
 The garden is consisting of swimming pools, fountains, and the oldest surviving murals of maidens.
 Sigiriya is consisting of rock, centrally located within the complex, which rises up to 200 meters above the surrounding area, and the two precincts in a rectangular shape on the east (90 hectares) and the west (40 hectares), encircled by 3 ramparts 2 moats.

 The 650 ft granite monolithic stone was the centrepiece of the rock fortress and the royal citadel from 477 to 495 AD.
 The most prominent feature of the rock should have been the Lion staircase, which took the visitors and king to the palace garden on top of the rock, which had been reduced to two colossal paws and a mass of brick masonry that surround the ancient limestones steps and the groves of the cut on the rock face, on the wrath of nature.
 The remaining part of the lion structure gives an idea of the size and shape of the lion figure.

 Is it possible to visit Sigiriya on a day trip from Colombo?

-We receive many requests and inquiries for Sigiriya day trip from Colombo, that’s why I thought of making this article.
-We receive a frequent email with questions like “Is it possible to visit Sigiriya on a day trip from Colombo”, “What do we see on a day trip to Sigiriya from Colombo”.
-I think this blog post going to answer most of the questions related to Sigiriya day tour from Colombo.
+We receive many requests and inquiries for the Sigiriya day trip from Colombo, that’s why I thought of making this article.
+We receive frequent emails with questions like “Is it possible to visit Sigiriya on a day trip from Colombo”, and “What do we see on a day trip to Sigiriya from Colombo”.
+I think this blog post going to answer most of the questions related to the Sigiriya day tour from Colombo.

-What are the 4 popular places to visit from Colombo to Sigiriya?
+What are the 4 popular places to visit on the Sigiriya tour packages from Colombo?